Guide - The Best of Park City

 Snowshoeing in Park City

-Snowshoeing offers the most accessible entry into Park City's winter backcountry.
+Snowshoeing offers the most accessible entry into Park City's winter trails and backcountry.
 No prior experience required, no lessons necessary—if you can walk, you can snowshoe.
-The activity rewards curiosity and provides the quiet immersion in winter landscapes that crowded ski slopes cannot match.
+The activity rewards curiosity and provides a quiet immersion into winter landscapes that crowded ski slopes cannot match.

 Where to Go